BrianHicks/bytes.zone/drafts/state-transition-tables.md

 If we reorganize our states and inputs along along the axes of a table, we get a two-dimensional state-transition table.
 According to Wikipedia, these are the more common form, and we'll see why!

-To read this table, match the current state along one axis with the input along the other.
+To read this table, match the current state along the vertical axis with the input along the horizontal.
 Our next state and output live in the intersections (I've separated them with a `/`):

 | ↓ Current State / Input → | Insert Quarter                    | Hit Button                         |